blinkletter/UsingGAMESS/docs/_sources/7_Butadiene 2.md

 ## Optimized Geometry of the *s-cis* Conformer

-Butadiene can rotate around the central C–C bond.
+Butadiene can **rotate** around the central C–C bond.
 It can exist as a *s-cis* or a *s-trans* conformer.
 The energy barrier is small and the central bond can easily rotate.
-We could calculate the optimized structure for the *cis* conformer and compare that energy to the *trans* conformer.
+We could calculate the **optimized** structure for the *cis* conformer and compare that energy to the *trans* conformer.

 ### Changing The Input File

 Let us rotate the central bond all the way around.
-The simplest way to do this is to change the 4,3,2,1 torsional angle from 180˚ to 0˚ in the input file.
+The simplest way to do this is to **change** the 4,3,2,1 torsional angle from 180&deg; to 0&deg; in the **input file**.
 Here is the changed input file, butadiene.inp shown in {numref}`butadiene_122inp`.

 ```{code-block}
 ---